GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Introduction

-In this work, we propose to overcome these limitations by establishing 2D-3D correspondences whilst computing the final 6D pose estimate in a fully differentiable way (Fig.~\ref{fig:teaser}).
-In its core, we propose to learn the P$n$P optimization, exploiting the fact that the correspondences are organized in image space, which gives a significant boost in performance, outperforming all prior works.
-To summarize, we make the following contributions: \begin{itemize} \item We revisit the key ingredients in direct 6D pose regression and observe that by choosing appropriate representations for the pose parameters, methods based on direct regression show competitive performance compared with state-of-the-art correspondence-based indirect methods. \item We further propose a simple yet effective Geometry-guided Direct Regression Network (GDR-Net) to boost the performance of direct 6D pose regression via leveraging the geometric guidance from dense correspondence-based intermediate representations. \end{itemize} Extensive experiments on LM~\cite{Hinterstoisser2012}, LM-O~\cite{Brachmann2014Learning6O}, and YCB-V~\cite{xiang2017posecnn} datasets show that our unified GDR-Net approach achieves accurate, yet real-time and robust, monocular 6D object pose estimation.
+Firstly, to circumvent the non-differentiable and lengthy P$n$P/RANSAC process, our network establishes 2D-3D correspondences whilst computing the final 6D pose estimate in a fully differentiable way.
+In its core, we propose to learn the P$n$P optimization from intermediate geometric representations, exploiting the fact that the correspondences are organized in image space, which gives a significant boost in performance, outperforming all prior monocular-based works.